fc - process the command history list

 - Reverse the order of the commands listed (with -l) or edited (with neither -l nor -s).

 - Select the commands to list or edit.
-The number of previous commands that can be accessed is determined by the value of the HISTSIZE variable.
-The value of first or last or both will be one of the following:
+The number of previous commands that can be accessed shall be determined by the value of the HISTSIZE variable.
+The value of first or last or both shall be one of the following:

 - A positive number representing a command number; command numbers can be displayed with the -l option.